ESA-VirES/VirES-Python-Client/README.rst

     | "We use the Python package, viresclient [1], to access [...] from ESA's VirES for Swarm service [2]"
     | [1] https://doi.org/10.5281/zenodo.2554162
     | [2] https://vires.services

+You can also cite this paper:

+   | Smith A.R.A., Pačes M. and Swarm DISC (2022) Python tools for ESA’s Swarm mission: VirES for Swarm and surrounding ecosystem.
+Front.
+Astron.
+Space Sci.
+9:1002697. doi: 10.3389/fspas.2022.1002697